MorphMLP: An Efficient MLP-Like Backbone for Spatial-Temporal Representation Learning: Method

-\textbf{MorphMLP block in the video domain.} We propose a factorized spatial-temporal MorphMLP block in the video domain for efficient video representation learning.
-As shown in Fig. \ref{fig:video_block}, our MorphMLP block in the video domain contains $\tt MorphFC_{t}$, $\tt MorphFC$ and MLP \cite{transformer} modules in a sequential order.
-As indicated in \cite{timesformer}, it is difficult for joint spatial-temporal optimization.
-Therefore, we place temporal and spatial $\tt MorphFC$ layers in the sequential style.
+\textbf{Spatial-Temporal MorphMLP block.} Based on the $\tt MorphFC_s$ and $\tt MorphFC_{t}$, we propose a factorized spatial-temporal MorphMLP block in the video domain for efficient video representation learning.
+As shown in Fig. \ref{fig:video_block}, our MorphMLP block contains $\tt MorphFC_{t}$, $\tt MorphFC_s$ and MLP \cite{transformer} modules in a sequential order.
+On one hand, it is difficult for joint spatial-temporal optimization \cite{timesformer}.
+On the other hand, factorizing spatial and temporal modeling is able to reduce the computation cost significantly.
+Therefore, we place temporal and spatial $\tt MorphFC_s$ layers in the sequential style.
 The LN \cite{ln} layer is applied before each module, and the standard residual connections are used after $\tt MorphFC_{t}$ and MLP module.
-Instead of applying a standard residual connection \cite{resnet} after $\tt MorphFC$, we add a skip residual connection (red line) between the original input and output features from $\tt MorphFC$ layer.
-We found that such connection can make training more stable.
+Instead of applying a standard residual connection \cite{resnet} after $\tt MorphFC_s$, we add a skip residual connection (red line) between the original input and output features from $\tt MorphFC_s$ layer.
+We found that such a connection can make training more stable.

-\textbf{Network Architecture.} Compared with the network architecture in the image domain, we just need to simply replace the MorphMLP block in the image domain (Fig. \ref{fig:framework}) with the video domain (Fig. \ref{fig:video_block}) to build up our network for video.
-For the temporal dimension, the number of frames $T$ is downsampled by ratio 2 in the patch embedding layer.
-It remains unchanged until the average pooling layer, which is at the end of the network.